Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Before you are discharged from the hospital, arrangements will be made for a follow-up visit with your doctor.
+Before you are discharged from the hospital, follow-up visits are arranged.

 Once you are home, it will be important to keep the surgical area clean and dry.
-Your doctor will give you specific bathing instructions.
+Your healthcare provider will give you bathing instructions.
 The stitches or surgical staples will be removed during a follow-up visit in a week or so.

-The incision and abdominal muscles may ache, especially with deep breathing, coughing, and exertion.
-Take a pain reliever for soreness as recommended by your doctor.
-Aspirin or certain other pain medications called nonsteroidal anti-inflammatory drugs (NSAIDs) may increase the chance of bleeding.
-Be sure to take only recommended medications.
+The incision and stomach muscles may ache, especially with deep breathing, coughing, and exertion.
+Take a pain reliever for soreness as advised by your healthcare provider.
+Aspirin or certain other pain medicines called nonsteroidal anti-inflammatory drugs (NSAIDs) may increase the chance of bleeding.
+Be sure to take only recommended medicines.

-You should continue the breathing exercises used in the hospital.
+Keep up the breathing exercises used in the hospital to prevent lung infections.

-You should gradually increase your physical activity as tolerated.
-It may take several weeks to return to your previous levels of stamina.
+Gradually increase your physical activity as you are able.
+It may take several weeks or months to return to your previous levels of stamina.

-You may be instructed to avoid lifting heavy items for several weeks to months, depending on whether the operation was done laparoscopically or with an open technique, in order to prevent strain on your abdominal muscles and surgical incision.
+You may be told to avoid lifting heavy items for a few weeks to months, depending on whether the operation was done laparoscopically or with an open technique.
+This will help prevent strain on your stomach muscles and surgical incision.

 Weight loss surgery can be emotionally difficult because you will be adjusting to new dietary habits and a body in the process of change.
-You may feel especially tired during the first 4 to 6 weeks following surgery.
-Exercise and attending a support group may be helpful at this time.
+You may feel especially tired during the first 4 to 6 weeks after surgery.
+Exercise and going to a support group may be helpful at this time.